berea-college-csc236/berea-college-csc236.github.io/index.md

     - Begin [Teamwork T02](https://docs.google.com/document/d/1fB24sIofHbsWZ2xJAQzCJ_RoIkfUhXZWYb0XJSjhAKQ/edit?usp=sharing).
 This is due on Monday.
   - **Outside of class** (due by 8 am on Friday):
     - Read [Chapters 4 and 5 in C++ for Python Programmers](https://runestone.academy/runestone/assignments/doAssignment?assignment_id=93534).
 Be sure you are logged in and do all activities to get credit!
     - Continue [L0: ASCII-Art](https://docs.google.com/document/d/14j_z0Q-HcVHP9KLok0PGk6o7U3wKpC7BN_tygccKfK8/edit?usp=sharing).
 This is an individual Lab.
 The first milestone was due today.
 The full lab is due Friday, January 21, 2022.
+Be sure to make your final commits and also submit the link to your repo.

 ## No classes: Monday, January 17, 2022
   - **no classes - enjoy the MLK Holiday**: